hekra-ppi/codeium-practice-workshop-student/Readme.md

 - Install Java 17: Ensure you have Java 17 installed on your system.
 You can download it from any provider, such as [Eclipse Temurin](https://adoptium.net/de/temurin/releases/?version=17) or [OpenJDK](https://openjdk.org/).
 - Install Maven: Maven is necessary for building and running the Java applications.
 Instructions for installation can be found on the [Maven official website](https://maven.apache.org/install.html).
 - Install Visual Studio Code (VS Code): Download and install from VS Code official website.
+- Install Java Extension Pack for VS Code: Open VS Code, go to Extensions, search for "Java Extension Pack" and install it.
 - Install Codeium Extension for VS Code: Open VS Code, go to Extensions, search for "Codeium" and install it.
 - Get a Free Codeium Account: Sign up for a free Codeium account and familiarize yourself with its basic usage.
 You can find helpful tutorials and resources on [Codeium University](https://codeium.com/university).